-Previously Backpacker Sleepervans, now Tui Sleepervans—the company is still a family-owned business under Tui Campers, who also market Budget Campers, Freedom Campers and Economy Rental Cars in New Zealand.
-They have an impressive fleet size and are well known for simple sleepervans that are highly affordable yet only caters a maximum of two people.
+Previously Backpacker Sleepervans, now Tui Sleepervans—the company is still a family-owned business under Tui Campers, who also market Budget Campers, Freedom Campers, Captain Billy's 4WD Hire, Tasmania Campers, and Economy Rental Cars in New Zealand.
+They are known for simple sleepervans that are highly affordable yet only caters a maximum of two people.

 About Tui Sleepervans

-To reduce the liability or standard excess of NZ$1,500 for Backpacker Sleepervan (NZ$2,400 for drivers aged under 25 years) and NZ$2,000 for Deluxe Sleepervan (NZ$2,900 for drivers aged under 25 years) to NIL, you may avail of the reduction option as follows: Backpacker Sleepervan at NZ$17.00/ day ($22 per day for drivers under 25 years) and Deluxe Sleepervan at NZ$20.00/ day ($25 per day for drivers under 25 years).
+To reduce the liability or standard excess of NZ$ 2000 for Backpacker Sleepervan (NZ$3000 for drivers aged under 25 years) and NZ$4,000 for Deluxe Sleepervan (NZ$5000 for drivers aged under 25 years) to NIL, you may avail of the reduction option as follows: Backpacker Sleepervan at NZ$15 day ($20 per day for drivers under 25 years) and Deluxe Sleepervan at NZ$25/ day ($30 per day for drivers under 25 years).